Stress-free refurbishment: how we applied our step-by-step approach to a Kensington.

 By involving them in the process, we have turned things around.

 We started by stripping the house back to its bare bones.
 It became a blank canvas, ready for a complete redesign.
-This helped the clients visualising their goals.
+This helped the clients visualise their goals.

 Then we hired the right team of specialists and obtained the necessary permissions.

 The works took eighteen months.
-During this time, the basement was extended and the house was completely modernised.
+During this time, we extended the basement and the house was completely modernised.
 This included installing underfloor heating, thermal insulation, and a new audio-video-data system.

-A neutral colour scheme offsets the art and furniture they clients brought from their previous homes.
+A neutral colour scheme offsets the art and furniture the clients brought from their previous homes.

 The different shades of grey have yellow and pink undertones to suit the aspect of every room.